Boston's Go-To Criminal Defense Law Firm

 - The said sexual act would be done for some sort of fee in return.

 It is within this second necessity that the prosecution can most likely be dismantled by a creative and experienced criminal defense attorney.
 Proving that a monetary or commercial transaction transpired can be difficult without solid evidence, which rarely exists in such cases.
-If you have been accused of prostitution, contact Brad Bailey Law and our award-winning team of Boston sex crime lawyers today.

 Customer or Producer – Sexual Conduct for a Fee

 The other side of prostitution is the person who has agreed to purchase, has purchased, or offers the purchase of a sexual act from someone.
-This person is often described as a “john” in law enforcement lingo, and they can face penalties just as severe as the alleged prostitute.
+This person is often described as a “john” in law enforcement lingo, and they can face penalties just as severe as those of the alleged prostitute.
 For a first-time prostitution solicitation conviction, the penalty can be 30 months in prison and a fine that is at least $1,000 but may be as great as $5,000.

 Entrapment & Prostitution Stings

 The police may be pressured to catch more alleged johns and prostitutes.
-In an effort to fulfil arrest quotas, it is not uncommon for law enforcement officials to dress up a female undercover officer in street clothes and have her offer sexual acts to passerby.
+In an effort to fulfill arrest quotas, it is not uncommon for law enforcement officials to dress up a female undercover officer in street clothes and have her offer sexual acts to passersby.
 This is routinely called a prostitution sting, and while it may catch many potential johns, it does so in a way that can be a direct violation of constitutional rights.

 When a person is unreasonably or persistently encouraged by a member of law enforcement, whether they are undercover or not, to commit a crime and is then arrested for committing said crime, this is known as entrapment.
 Prostitution stings are comprised entirely of a police officer pressuring people into purchasing sexual acts.
 If our criminal defense attorneys can show that the sting was actually entrapment, the case may be thrown out entirely.

-Brad Bailey Law: Proven Defense Against High-Profile Prostitution Charges
+Brad Bailey Law: Proven Defense Against High-Profile Prostitution Charges in Boston

-Our lead attorney, Mr. Brad Bailey, has been featured numerous times of news media outlets, such as CNN, NBC, and CBS, for his insight on criminal defense law and his work on landmark and attention-grabbing cases.
-You can be confident that if your prostitution charges have created a scandal, we will not back down and not buckle under the added pressure to succeed.
+Our lead attorney, Mr. Brad Bailey, has been featured numerous times on news media outlets, such as CNN, NBC, and CBS, for his insight on criminal defense law and his work on landmark and attention-grabbing cases.
+You can be confident that if your prostitution charges have created a scandal, we will not back down and will not buckle under the added pressure to succeed.
 Instead, we are prone to dig in our heels and fight even harder for your fair treatment in court.

 Need a Tenacious Defender?
 Contact Our Boston Criminal Defense Team Today.